corbs/corbs.github.io/home.md

 <div class="row-full">
 <div class="container">
   <h4>Welcome</h4>
 <h1>I'm a Digital Developer and all round designer completely in love with building the power of awesome.
-I've been freelancing for years, based in Auckland.
-Check out my work on this site and if you've got anything that needs the power of awesome.
-Hire me.
-A freelance Senior Designer based in Auckland New Zealand</h1>Graphic Designer & Website Frontend Professional Available for work
+I'm a freelance Senior Designer based in Auckland New Zealand</h1>Graphic Designer & Website Frontend Professional
 </div>
 </div>